Art & Betty Shibayama

 AS: Same thing, Spanish.
 When I was in the service I went to Spain on furlough.
 I went with an Italian guy.
-And they’re all looking at him, the Italian guy, and I started talking and they’re looking at me [laughs] And this is in the 50’s!
+And they’re all looking at him, the Italian guy, and I started talking and they’re looking at me [laughs].
+And this is in the ‘50s!

 BS: See because after he was discharged, he reported to the immigration in Chicago and he said they had to study his case because they never had a case like his before.
-So it took about a year for them to get back to him and then when they called him, they told him they had to go to Canada with a letter.
-To Windsor county, they had to cross over with this letter and then you come back and that’s where he got his permanent residency.
+So it took about a year for them to get back to him and when they called him, they told him he had to go to Canada with a letter.
+To Windsor county, he had to cross over with this letter and then you come back and that’s where he got his permanent residency.
 And that was 1956, so that’s why he was denied redress because you had to have been a citizen or permanent citizen at the time of internment.
 So that’s why he was denied.
 Isn’t that ridiculous?

 AS: Not even that but the letter of apology.
 Betty’s has a letterhead.

 BS: Have you seen the one they got?

 BS: There’s no letterhead or anything, and it doesn’t even mention Japanese or Peruvians, I’ll show you.